marienahapetian/portfolio-gallery/readme.txt

 *  **Unlimited portfolios**, with unlimited projects, each with unlimited images, videos, or other content
 *  **Images as well as videos** from other sites, like YouTube and Vimeo
 *  **Auto-generated shortcodes** for easy embedding
-*  **Portfolio-specific widgets** available right from the Widgets admin panel
+*  **Portfolio-specific widgets** available right from the Widgets admin panel.
-*  **Optional sorting buttons** to sort by date or title, ascending or descending, in random order, or default
+*  **Optional sorting buttons** to sort by date or title, ascending or descending, in random order, or default.
-*  **Seven presentation layouts** with their own animation effects
+*  **Seven presentation layouts** with their own animation effects.
-*  **Fully responsive design** for perfect performance across devices and screen sizes
+*  **Fully responsive design** for perfect performance across devices and screen sizes.

 **Pro Features (license)**